mtsSAraujo/Challenge-3-Compass/README.md

 By verifying the installation of the Java JDK and ensuring that it's at least version 17, you'll be ready to proceed with your development tasks using IntelliJ IDEA.

+You'll need to have Docker installed too! so be sure to install Docker and, if using windows, you should also have WSL installed!

 ---